mems/calepin/Development/CSS/CSS.md

 Prefer using SVG.
 Font it's realy hard to get a consitent (pixel) align correctly across browsers

+> - each platform handles fonts varies a lot
+> - icon-fonts have a smaller footprint
+> - Opera mini doesn't support custom fonts
+> - icon fonts fail a lot; especially on slow connections
+> - users can disable fonts & therefore won't get them
+> - icon fonts are limited in styling and animations
+> - icon fonts they have zero semantics
+> - adblockers sometimes block icon fonts

 > icon fonts do not use progressive enhancement by default — [Performance Calendar » No @font-face Syntax will ever be Bulletproof, Nor Should It Be](http://calendar.perfplanet.com/2016/no-font-face-bulletproof-syntax/#addendum_okay_but_what_about_icon_fonts)